 Prior to explaining how to organize a virtual run or virtual race, let us first explore what a virtual race is, and why it is a good idea to create one.

-A Virtual race is a race that is held at a location and time of the participant’s choosing.
+When asking "what is a virtual race?", you may actually be wondering, "why do a virtual race?"
+A virtual race is a race that is held at a location and time of the participant’s choosing.
 Virtual race participants don’t require a hotel booking, airline tickets, or other complicated travel arrangements.
 Each virtual race has different rules for the timing allotted for completing the race, but they are more flexible on the location and the timing of completing the race than a traditional race.

 The two clearest distinctions between a live event and a virtual event is that you can participate wherever and whenever you like.
 Virtual race events often include swag like medals, shirts, and sometimes other items like bibs or sticker decals.
 Some virtual events only offer a shirt, while others may offer nothing other than the online results.
 However, most virtual running races do include both a shirt and a medal.
 There are companies that can create all of these items at one location, and some of them are even willing to do the fulfillment for you.

 Race directors hold virtual runs for many reasons.
 Here are just a few reasons why you should consider creating a virtual race:

 Most of the time a virtual race event is far less costly to put on than a live race.
 Here are just a few reasons why:

 2. No need to hire a professional timer.

 3. No need to hire a porta potty company.

 4. No barricades needed.